ShrutiSingh-IIESTS/JenkinksJob/README.md

 # JenkinksJob
-A repo to used for SCM in jenkii=ns
+A repo to used for SCM in jenkins